 How Can Buyer’s Protect Themselves Against Misrepresentation?

 Suing a realtor for misrepresentation can be a long and drawn-out affair.
-Especially if the distortion was not discovered until long after the purchase.
+Especially if the issue was not discovered until long after the purchase.
 It’s far better to take steps to mitigate the chances of it in the first place.
 Follow these tips to protect yourself against the risk of misrepresentation:

-- Get a full home inspection – As the buyer, it is your responsibility to determine the real state of a property before purchase.
+- Get a home inspection – As the buyer, it is your responsibility to determine the real state of a property before purchase.
 This isn’t just to double-check the claims made by the seller or listing agent.
 There may well be issues with the property that the seller is completely unaware of.
 Hire a qualified home inspector to examine the property and make a full report.
 If they suspect something and advise you to have a more specialized inspection done, then make sure you do a follow-up.

-- Work only with an exclusive buyer’s agent – Misrepresentation arises most often when a buyer is not represented or is relying on a co-broker.
+- Work with an exclusive buyer’s agent – Misrepresentation arises when a buyer is not represented or is relying on a co-broker.
 This puts you at the mercy of the seller’s agent, whose primary duty is to the seller.
 Instead, buyers should enlist the services of an exclusive buyer’s agent.
 These are agents that work only with buyers and have a fiduciary duty to look after their best interests.

 Rely only on representations made in writing